WELLOG

 All Rights Reserved

-identification of sand and clay formations in all types of wells.
+identification of sand, clay, shale formations in all types of wells.

 WHERE IT WORKS: